 Despite repeated attempts at peace agreements and cease-fires in 2015, 2017, and 2018, political violence and instability have persisted between government forces and opposition factions in South Sudan.
-After nearly five years of civil war, Salva Kiir and Riek Machar—the heads of the two main opposing political coalitions—participated in negotiations in June 2018, resulting in the Revitalized Agreement on the Resolution of the Conflict in South Sudan.
+After nearly five years of civil war, Salva Kiir and Riek Machar—the heads of the two main opposing political coalitions—participated in negotiations in June 2018, resulting in the Revitalized Agreement on the Resolution of the Conflict in South Sudan [PDF].
 The peace deal led to a cease-fire and the formation of a unity government, but implementation of the agreement has been slow, and violence has persisted.
-In 2024, additional peacekeepers and urgent forces were deployed to hotspots in South Sudan after an escalation in inter-communal violence led to an increase in civilian deaths, abductions, and displacements.
-Meanwhile, South Sudan continues to suffer from one of the worst humanitarian crises in the world, magnified by the worsening effects of climate change, macroeconomic shocks, and spillover from the nearby civil war in Sudan.
-Long-delayed elections are scheduled for December 2024.
-However, many fear the country is unprepared to hold free and fair elections and have advocated for their postponement.

-In December 2013, following a political struggle between Salva Kiir and Riek Machar that led to Machar’s removal as vice president, violence erupted between presidential guard soldiers from the two largest ethnic groups in South Sudan.
+In the early years of South Sudan’s independence, peace processes failed to address long-standing grievances and widespread disenfranchisement.
+Weak governance and pre-existing ethnic tensions plunged the newly independent state into political turmoil.
+Tensions erupted into civil war in December 2013, following a political struggle between President Salva Kiir and Vice President Riek Machar.
+President Kiir accused Vice President Machar of plotting a coup d’état against him, which led to Machar’s removal as vice president.
+Soon after, violence erupted between presidential guard soldiers from the two largest ethnic groups in South Sudan.
 Soldiers from the Dinka ethnic group aligned with Kiir, and those from the Nuer ethnic group supported Machar.
-Amid the chaos, Kiir announced that Machar had attempted a coup, and violence spread quickly to Jonglei, Upper Nile, and Unity states.
-From the outbreak of conflict, armed groups targeted civilians along ethnic lines, committed rape and sexual violence, destroyed property, looted villages, and recruited children into their ranks.
+Violence quickly spread to Jonglei, Upper Nile, and Unity states.

 In late December 2013, the UN Security Council authorized a rapid deployment of about 6,000 security forces, in addition to the 7,600 peacekeepers already in the country, to aid in state-building efforts.
 In May 2014, the Security Council voted in a rare move to shift the mission’s mandate from state-building to civilian protection, authorizing UN troops to use force.
 Since reprioritizing protection, the UN Mission in the Republic of South Sudan has faced extreme challenges due to the deterioration of the security situation and its complex relationship with the government of the Republic of South Sudan.
 The UN authorized the deployment of an additional four thousand peacekeepers as part of a regional protection force in 2016, although their arrival was delayed until August 2017.